PhoenixTales/phoenix-docs/vision/gothic-defined.md

 * <strong>terrific</strong>, in the sense of terrifying / dreadful
 </pre>

-Gothic fantasy necessarily consists of this particular visual and narrative style and the associated atmosphere that is characteristically *gothic*; while the difference to mere gothic fiction are its fantastical elements.
+Gothic fantasy necessarily consists of this particular visual and narrative style and the associated atmosphere that is characteristically *gothic*; while the difference to mere gothic fiction are the fantastical elements it presents (here in form of the sword-and-sorcery genre).

 ### High Fantasy vs Low Fantasy